Zyten/jp/_posts/2017-04-22-a-humble-beginning.md

 sentences to start a proper conversation.
 I took a basic Mandarin class when I began my undergrad in 2013 but I was not discplined enough to give my 100 percent and thus I ended up with an A+ by memorising some characters off the book before the finals but totally forgot everything by the next semester.
 I suppose the biggest obstacle I has was a lack of motivation.
-I found Chinese pronounciation very hard and I didn't find any like-minded friend who wants to learn Chinese just as I did (not that I tried very hard TBH ><).
+I found Chinese pronounciation very hard and I kept using that as an excuse, thinking I'd never be able to speak properly anyways..

 And lo 2 years passed by and I was in my final semester already.
 By this time, I was already deeply immersed in Anime and Manga.
 I've always strictly watched subbed Anime and thus I felt like I can understand a decent amount of words and the basic gist